alexsteele/alexsteele.github.io/_posts/2022-03-01-consensus-in-the-wild.markdown

 tencent.

 Considering all the interest, I was a little surprised by this.
 But I guess it makes sense.
 Not many systems directly use consensus primitives.
 And even if they did, how many paxos implementations do we need anyways?
 Even fewer.
 There are probably just a small handful of solid, well-tested implementations in the biggest commercial systems.
-We know Google has one, or used to for the Chubby lock system.
-I'm sure Amazon has or had one, and Microsoft probably built its own at some point over the years too.
+We know Google [^1] has one, or used to for the Chubby lock system.
+Microsoft has (at least) one [^2].
+And I'm sure Amazon has or had one, though I can't find a quick reference online.
 Maybe a few other tech giants.

 Another reason: Raft.
 [Raft](https://raft.github.io/) is a consensus algorithm that aims to be easier to understand and implement